BlackOtton/RedStar-Media/README.md

 If someone wants to, feel free to try making this into a real thing.

 # Sounds folder is nowhere to be found.
-Red Star uses uses standard KDE 4 sounds, nothing out of the ordiary or impossible to get.
+Red Star uses uses standard KDE 4 sounds, nothing out of the ordinary or impossible to get.
 That's why I didn't included them in here.

 # Are those files safe to use?
 I removed every metadata from them that I could find, and extracted the files after using ![Tools for Red Star OS](https://github.com/takeshixx/redstar-tools).
 Feel free to check them for yourself, if you want to be extra safe, use a VM.

+# What's the license for this?
+Well there isn't one (for now).
+All of these files are not mine, I just extracted them from obsure OS.
+Therefore, I decided to (for now) leave this repository without any License.